PietaSchofield/rtrhd/CONTRIBUTING.md

 6. **Merge**:

-   - Once approved, your changes will be merged into `dev`.
+   - Once approved, your changes will be merged into `dev_pgs`.

 ---